 - Extraneous addition of coloring material

-Non-vegetarian Food: Any foods which contain whole or part of any animal, including birds, fresh water or marine animals, eggs, or any ingredient of animal origin (excluding milk or milk products), must have a symbol of a brown color-filled circle inside a brown square outline prominently displayed on the package, contrasting against the background on the display label near the name or brand name of the food item.
+Non-vegetarian Food: Any foods which contain whole or part of any animal, including birds, fresh water or marine animals, eggs, or any ingredient of animal origin (excluding milk or milk products), must have a symbol of a brown color-filled triangle inside a square with a brown outline prominently displayed on the package, contrasting against the background on the display label near the name or brand name of the food item.

-Vegetarian food: All vegetarian foods must have a similar symbol of a green color-filled circle inside a square with a green outline prominently displayed.
+Vegetarian Food: All vegetarian foods must have a similar symbol of a green-filled circle inside a square with a green outline prominently displayed.

-Products displaying only a standard U.S. label cannot enter India.
-The Food Safety and Standards Authority of India’s Food Safety and Standards (Import) First Amendment Regulations, 2018, states that, “Custom Authorities shall not clear any article of food unless it has a valid shelf life of not less than sixty percent, or three months before expiry, whichever is less, at the time of import.”
+The Food Safety and Standards Authority of India’s Food Safety and Standards (Import) First Amendment Regulations, 2018, states that, “Custom Authorities shall not clear any article of food unless it has a valid shelf life of not less than sixty%, or three months before expiry, whichever is less, at the time of import.”
 Product shelf life is calculated based on the information provided on the label of a product.